How to Store and Organize Client Information in 2024

 How Clinked Can Help You Store Client Information

-Our customer portal can be customized with features that make it easy to share files and relate with customers.
+Our client portal can be customized with features that make it easy to share files and relate with customers.
 Clinked also integrates with Google Drive, Google Sheets, Google Calendar, Gmail, Mailchimp, Jotform, Trello, and other productivity tools.
 This means you don't have to ditch existing, everyday business apps in order to use Clinked.

 If you need a portal solution built and customized for your financial advisor, real estate firm, or legal practice, reach out to us today for more information.